 Admitted to Practice

-Ms. Goldbrum is admitted to practice law in New York and New Jersey, as well as the U.S. District Courts for the Southern and Eastern Districts of New York.
+Ms. Goldbrum is admitted to practice law in New York and New Jersey, the U.S. District Courts for the Southern and Eastern Districts of New York, and the Second Circuit Court of Appeals.